The 5 key stages of the consumer purchasing journey.

 It is important to note that the first two stages may occur in any order.

-But whether a customer encounters a pain point before becoming aware of your brand, or if they encounter your brand before their circumstances change, it is the marketer’s primary job to show consumers that their brand is ready to help.
+However, whether a customer encounters a pain point before becoming aware of your brand or if they encounter your brand before their circumstances change, it is the marketer’s primary job to show consumers that their brand is ready to help.

 Through informative and creative marketing campaigns, marketers should always be focused on demonstrating how their brand has the perfect solution for their target audience’s problems.